buildpacks-community/kpack-cli/docs/kp_image_patch.md

 For example, "--env key1=value1 --env key2=value2 --delete-env key3 --delete-env key3".

 Service bindings may be provided by using the "--service-binding" flag or deleted by using the "--delete-service-binding" flag.
-For each service binding, supply the "--service-binding" flag followed by the <KIND>/<APIVERSION>:<NAME> or just <NAME> which will default the kind to "Secret".
+For each service binding, supply the "--service-binding" flag followed by the <KIND>:<APIVERSION>:<NAME> or just <NAME> which will default the kind to "Secret".
-For example, "--service-binding my-secret-1 --service-binding CustomProvisionedService/v1beta1:my-ps" --delete-service-binding Secret/v1:my-secret-2
+For example, "--service-binding my-secret-1 --service-binding CustomProvisionedService:v1beta1:my-ps" --delete-service-binding Secret:v1:my-secret-2

 The --cache-size flag can only be used to increase the size of the existing cache.